Make (Good) Trouble’s management team have over 30 years’ experience delivering award-winning, world-class content to global audiences.

 Tayler Cresswell, Co-Founder, Editorial Director

-Previously, Tayler worked for digital agencies, developing editorial and content for large scale websites and digital experiences including Barclays Bank, American Express and River Island.
+Previously, Tayler worked for digital agencies, developing editorial, digital content and content strategies for large scale websites and digital experiences including Barclays Bank, American Express and River Island.

 Tayler managed the social media for BBC Radio 4’s The Archers for five years, building their social media audience from scratch.
 Alongside her sister Daisy, Tayler has been instrumental in developing content strategies for broadcast shows and production companies, notably for Sky, Freemantle Media, ITV, BBC and Channel 4.